ArnaudRabeony/SiteMarchand/README.md

 * Display the carousel from the views/displayProducts file
 * Create an account with a non email format value
 * [Resolved] Create an account : mail already exists isn't taken into account
 * [Resolved] Update users fields : sets type value to 0
 * [Resolved] Auto connection after account creation

 ## TODO :
+* Text on banners
 * XLS IMPORT WON'T WORK !
 The db structure has changed -> no more idTaille in Produit
 * Use the carousel as a product filter (by brand, sport...)
 * Delete idTaille from produit table